-The ViMove Low Back module contains a series of tests designed to provide an objective measure of range of motion and muscle activity for the lumbar spine for up to 24 hours.
+The ViMove Low Back module contains a series of back movement tests designed to provide an objective measure of range of motion and muscle activity for the lumbar spine for up to 24 hours.

-The ViMove Low Back module uses a variety of tests to measure of range of movement, postural angles and muscle activity.
-Low Back testing includes:
+The ViMove Low Back module uses a variety of tests to measure of range of movement for the lower back, postural angles and back muscle activity.
+Low Back movement testing includes: